 An employer may dismiss an employee extraordinarily with immediate effect for an important reason.
-This requires facts based on which the employer, taking into account all circumstances of the individual case and balancing the interests of the parties, cannot reasonably be expected to continue the employment relationship until the expiry of the notice period or the agreed-upon termination date, respectively.
-Written notice to terminate must be given within two weeks of the employer's becoming aware of the circumstances justifying immediate termination.
-These statutory requirements have been further developed by the labour courts over time.
-Examples of reasons for extraordinary terminations include:
+This requires facts based on which the employer, taking into account all circumstances of the individual case and balancing the interests of the parties, cannot reasonably be expected to continue the employment relationship until the expiry of the

 - taking a vacation without approval;

 - simulated sickness;

 - serious insult or assault against the employer or fellow employees;

 - sexual harassment; and

-- criminal offences in employment, in particular, to the employer's detriment
+- criminal offences during employment, in particular, those that are to the employer's detriment.